 Make and keep copies for your records

 You should make copies of each of the documents used as evidence, making sure they’re clear and readable.
 With passports, you’ll need to take a copy of all the pages that contain relevant information – for example: their name, date of birth, and nationality.
-If your tenant has a biometric residence permit, don’t forget to take a copy of both sides.
 You should also date each copy.

 You’ll have to keep copies for the length of the tenancy plus one year.
 It’s also important to keep your tenant’s data secure by following data protection laws.